shopping cart0

 • The Requirement: Enrolling in a Florida Certified Adjuster Designation course (often called the 6-20 All-Lines course).

 • The Benefit: Passing the final exam of an approved online course exempts you from the state exam administered by Pearson VUE.
-This is the fastest, least stressful way to get licensed.

 Georgia: Mandatory Education